mdiorio371/SV_phylo/README.md

 **SV_phylo** is an R package for constructing phylogenies with **structural variant (SV) data** in bacterial genomes.
 It builds on the [`SVMC`](https://github.com/mdiorio371/SVMC) package, which performs SV mapping and characterization, by providing methods to:

-- Cluster by SV recurrence
+- Cluster large-scale SVs
-- Predict systematically impactful SVs
+- Calculate systematic impact scores for each SV based on genetic distance
 - Compare SV-based phylogenies with SNP/reference trees

 ---